 - Big and expensive soft furnishings: sofa, sectional, chairs, and some area rugs and drapes

-- Small and affordable soft furnishings: Toss cushions, drapes, area rugs, towels, bar stools, dining chairs with fabric seats (that can be recovered), throw blankets, ottomans, poufs
+- Small and affordable soft furnishings: toss cushions, drapes, area rugs, towels, bar stools, dining chairs with fabric seats (that can be recovered), throw blankets, ottomans, and poufs

-It is SO easy to go overboard with colour – I would know, as my first sofa and chair set was bright red and yes, I did regret it.
-Now the tricky thing is that if you want to create a timeless home for YOU and you’ve always LOVED red and have NEVER tired of it – then absolutely, you get that red sofa.
-However, if you can see yourself maybe getting a bit tired of a particular colour after a few years – then don’t commit to it on a large scale.
-And just because you’re SUPER jazzed about it now, doesn’t mean you will be in 5 years.
+It’s SO easy to go overboard with colour – I would know, as my first sofa and chair set was bright red and yes, I did regret it.
+Now the tricky thing is that if you want to create a timeless home for YOU and you’ve always LOVED red and have NEVER tired of it – then absolutely, get that red sofa.
+However, if you can see yourself getting a bit tired of a particular colour after a few years – then don’t commit to it on a large scale.
+And just because you’re SUPER jazzed about it now, doesn’t mean you will be in five years.

 The bigger and more expensive your furnishing is, the more simple it should be.
 Sofas and sectionals should be neutral.
 And this can be gray, beige, cream, brown – whatever you like.
 Now, is that to say that your gray sectional will look good forever and ever amen?
 No, but it will have a HELL of a better chance than a teal one.
 A great example of this is my Mom’s old beige sofa and loveseat (she’s cringing right now btw).
 Seriously, she had those things for 25 years.
 The only thing I’ve had for 25 years is, well, nothing, I’ve had nothing for 25 years other than underarm odour and a perverse sense of humour.

 So ANYWAYS, this sofa set was a medium-toned beige in a thick corduroy type of material.
 And dammit, if it didn’t stand the test of time!
 The colour and pattern made it easy to move from home to home, without clashing with the new decor or changing trends.
 Had it been red, blue or dusty rose, it would’ve been gone many moons before (this is not it in the next photo, I can only embarrass my Mom SO much).